peteremiller/surfs_up/README.md

 ## Summary

-The data suggests the choice of Oahu is a solid chice based on weather conditions.
-Further analysis of the weather to include precipitation counts reinforces the choice. the data suggests that
+The data suggests the choice of Oahu is a solid choice based on weather conditions.
+Temperatures are well within surfing ranges and even in December it is still not too cool for ice cream, in my opinion, but every day is a good day for ice cream.
+Further analysis of the weather to include precipitation counts reinforces the choice of Oahu.
+The data suggests that rain counts during June and December are not excessive.
+There are rainy days, but the averages are accceptable (June average = .13 inches, December = .21 inches).
+From the results of this analysis I believe the Oahu choice, based on weather, is worth the investment. there are no paramenters that suggest weather will be a deterent to profitability.

+this ends my analysis PEM

 <img src="June_Prcp.png">  <img src="DEC_prcp.png">